A new telehealth service, RediClinic@Home, connects patients to clinicians through video chat.

 coverings in all locations as of Tuesday, July 21st.

 If a customer does not have a face covering,

 Rite Aid will provide one free of charge.

-Our Pandemic Pay Program ensures associates are fairly compensated if diagnosed with the virus or quarantined due to exposure.
+Our Pandemic Pay Program, which ran from March 13, 2020 through June 1, 2021, was designed to ensure that associates were fairly compensated if diagnosed with the virus or quarantined due to exposure.

 Rite Aid requires all associates to wear face coverings while at work.
 We have also installed Plexiglass shields at the pharmacy and front-end counters and developed in-store social distancing protocols.